-We all want to be able to cool our homes.
-But there are many different options for doing so, and you need to figure out which type of aircon is right for you and your circumstances.
-We’re going to make it easier for you and break down the differences between ducted aircon vs split system air conditioning.
+We all want to cool our homes, but there are many different options.
+You need to figure out which type of air conditioner is right for you and your circumstances.
+We will make it easier for you by breaking down the differences between ducted air conditioning and split system air conditioning.

 What Are the Benefits of a Split System?

-The biggest advantage of a split system is that it’s very easy to install in a house that doesn’t have air conditioning.
+The biggest advantage of a split system is that it’s very easy to install in a house without air conditioning.
 Because it doesn’t need ducts (we’ll talk about ducted systems below), it can be installed with minimal intrusion.
-The split systems generally are intended for cooling a single room, or a few rooms, and depending on the size of the home, you may have more than one split system.
+Split systems are generally intended for cooling a single room or a few rooms, and depending on the size of the home, you may have more than one split system.

-Because they’re easier to install and smaller, split air conditioners are also an inexpensive option.
+Because they’re easier to install and smaller, split air conditioners are also inexpensive.
 They’re generally not putting out the amount of cooling energy that a ducted air conditioning system is.
-But when it comes to the price difference between ducted and split, if you’re only cooling a small area, the split system is going to be more cost effective.
-Put simply, a single split system is cheaper to run than a ducted air conditioner with a central unit.
+But when it comes to the price difference between ducted and split, if you’re only cooling a small area, the split system will be more cost-effective.
+Put simply, a single split system is cheaper than a ducted air conditioner with a central unit.

 What Are the Drawbacks of Split Systems?

-The biggest drawback is that it only cools a smaller amount of space.
-One of the things you can do to combat this is to use a multi-split system air conditioner, or multi-head split system, which gives you multiple blowers or heads in different parts of the house, all of which still run on one outdoor unit.
+The biggest drawback is that it only cools a small area.
+One way to combat this is to use a multi-split system air conditioner or multi-head split system, which gives you multiple blowers or heads in different parts of the house, all of which still run on one outdoor unit.

-But there are other limitations of a split system.
-One thing that many people cite is the fact that it is unsightly.
+However, a split system has other limitations.
+Many people cite its unsightly appearance.
 A ducted air conditioner blows air out a series of ducts and vents, which can be relatively invisible.
-But a split air system is large and prominent on a wall.
+However, a split air system is extensive and prominent on a wall.

 What is a Ducted Air Conditioner?